BiancaMesa/itty-bitty/README.md

 4. **View Analytics:** Access the analytics section to see the number of clicks each URL has received.

 ## Project Structure
-I have build the project with the Laravel starter kit with Vue.js and Inertia.js.
+The project has been vuilt using the Laravel starter kit with Vue.js and Inertia.js.

 # Backend
+The database of choice for this project has been SQLite and TablePlus has been used as a tool to manage the databse.
-To develop this project we have decided to create two tables in the database.
+For the project, two tables have been created in the database.
 One with the information of the user and another one with the information of the URLs: the original URL, the title, the shortened URL and its unique key, the number of clicks, and the user_id (which relates both tables).
 The relation between those tables has been one to many, so one user can have many URLs but each URL is linked to one user.

+The URL Shortener project's routing setup includes various HTTP methods to handle different functionalities.
+The get route for the home (/) displays a welcome page with login and registration options.
+Authentication routes handle user login and registration.
+Authenticated routes are grouped with a middleware to ensure only logged-in users can access them.
+These routes include get requests for the dashboard (/dashboard), profile editing (/profile), URL management (/manage-urls), and analytics (/analytics).
+The post route on the dashboard allows users to create short URLs, while the patch and delete routes on the profile handle profile updates and deletions.
+There is also a delete route for removing short URLs (/short-url/{id}).
+Finally, a public get route handles redirection for shortened URLs (/{shortUrlKey}).

 A regex has been included in form request to validate that the user puts a valid URL.

+# Frontend
+In the frontend of the URL Shortener project, we utilized Inertia.js to render React components seamlessly within our Laravel application.
+The 'Welcome' component is rendered on the home page, displaying login and registration options based on the route's availability.
+The 'Dashboard' component acts as the main hub for user interaction within the application.
+From this central dashboard, users can access three key functionalities: ShortenUrl.vue, ManageUrl.vue, and Analytics.vue.

+- **'ShortenUrl' component:** This component is responsible for providing the form where users can input and submit URLs to be shortened.
+It handles POST requests to create new short URLs and displays any errors accordingly.

+- **'ManageUrl' component:** This component allows users to view and manage their existing shortened URLs.
+Users can see a list of their short URLs, and perform actions such as deleting individual URLs with DELETE requests.

+- **'Analytics' component:** This component displays analytics and performance data for the shortened URLs.
+It provides users with insights into the number of clicks helping them track the effectiveness of their links.

+These components are rendered conditionally within the Dashboard.vue, depending on the user’s interactions and navigation choices.
+This modular approach allows for a dynamic and responsive user interface, enhancing the overall user experience by integrating these functionalities seamlessly within a single-page application framework.